mmerickel/wired/docs/tutorial/simple/index.rst

 The Greeter is a "singleton": there is only one, and we create it at startup time and re-use for the lifetime of the application.

 Whenever a customer comes in, we make a "container" to do the work of the interaction.
-We use the container to get from the registry all the piecesneeded.
+We use the container to get from the registry all the pieces needed.
 (In this case, the only thing we need is the ``Greeter``.)

 In this application, ``main`` shows: